International Mother Language Day: History

 International Mother Language Day is a national holiday in Bangladesh.
 The resolution was suggested by Rafiqul Islam and Abdus Salam, Bengalis living in Vancouver, Canada.
-They wrote a letter to Kofi Annan on 9 January 1998 asking him to take a step for saving the world's languages from extinction by declaring an International Mother Language Day.
+They wrote a letter to Kofi Annan on 9 January 1998 asking him to take a step to save the world's languages from extinction by declaring an International Mother Language Day.
 Rafiq proposed the date as 21 February to commemorate the 1952 killings in Dhaka during the Language Movement.

-Rafiqul Islam's proposal was introduced in the Bangladesh parliament and in due course (at the behest of Prime Minister Sheikh Hasina) a formal proposal was submitted to UNESCO by the Government of Bangladesh.
+Rafiqul Islam's proposal was introduced in the Bangladesh Parliament, and in due course (at the behest of Prime Minister Sheikh Hasina), a formal proposal was submitted to UNESCO by the Government of Bangladesh.
 The process of shepherding the proposal through UNESCO's regulatory system was undertaken by Syed Muazzem Ali, then Bangladesh ambassador to France and Permanent Representative to UNESCO, and Tozammel Tony Huq, his predecessor, who was then a Special Adviser to UNESCO Secretary General Federico Mayor.
-Finally on 17 November 1999, the 30th General Assembly of UNESCO unanimously resolved that "21st February be proclaimed International Mother Language Day throughout the world to commemorate the martyrs who sacrificed their lives on this very day in 1952."
+Finally, on 17 November 1999, the 30th General Assembly of UNESCO unanimously resolved that "21st February be proclaimed International Mother Language Day throughout the world to commemorate the martyrs who sacrificed their lives on this very day in 1952."